 Even if you can’t afford a divorce lawyer, speaking with a lawyer can help you understand what your case needs.
 You do have the option to represent yourself, but have your attorney help with a limited scope retainer or unbundled services.

-What other costs will be involved in my case and how will they be charged?
+What other costs are involved in my case?

-There’s lots of third-party investigators and services your lawyer might recommend such as:
+Your lawyer might hire third-party investigators and services such as:

 - Private investigators